 While you may not know if you want to report the attack today, taking these steps will help preserve important evidence if you do ultimately decide to report the attack to the police or College officials.
 No matter what, be sure to take advantage of support options on and/or off campus.

-Talk with a counselor who is trained to assist victims about the emotional and physical impacts of the assault.
-For therapeutic services, you can reach Kapi’olani CC’s licensed mental health counselor, Dr. Lori Ferreira (808-734-9585).
+- Talk with a counselor who is trained to assist victims with the emotional and physical impacts of an assault.
+For therapeutic services, you can reach Kapi‘olani CC’s licensed mental health counselor, Cindy Melim (808) 734-9585.